CodingHk/Aatiy/README.md

 # Aatiy
 This is the first version of a banking system that is going to help a lot of people in Africa and extend globally to the horizon! :)

+- Take a sneak peek of our minimal frontend design!:
 ### What is Aatiy?
 Aatiy is a fintech application that is been develop to clear the problem faced by so many africans and other people when trying to purchase things online.